joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-strings/strings-example-ascii-art.md

 are displayed using a standard format, with the first letter of each word capitalized (except for a few words that are commonly not capitalized in English titles).
-Rather than assume that the text file contains properly formatted titles, the application formats the titles while they’re being extracted from the text file.
+Rather than assume that the text file contains properly formatted titles, the application formats the titles while they're being extracted from the text file.

 In the previous code listing, as part of extracting individual image metadata